hascheel/ng-CRUD-MEAN-timeline-example/README.md

 # NgCRUDMEANTimeline

 An example of a timeline app build with Angular, a REST-API and a JWT authentication system using Okta.com as an authentication service.
-The app was build with the help of this tutorial at: [https://dzone.com/articles/tutorial-connect-your-angular-app-to-mysql](https://dzone.com/articles/tutorial-connect-your-angular-app-to-mysql).

 App preview:

 ![timeline app preview](docs/timeline-app-screenshot.png)